evilprince2009/Windows-Terminal-Customization/README.md

 _Auto-Completion , Intellisense in Terminal._

-This kind of Auto-Completion , Intellisense is only implemented in PowerShell Core.
-I didn't maintain the profile script to make this feature work with Windows PowerShell (legacy version).
+This kind of Auto-Completion , Intellisense is only implemented for PowerShell Core.
+I didn't maintain the profile script to make this feature work with Windows PowerShell since `PSReadLine` module latest version has compatibility issues with Windows PowerShell (legacy version).

 ### Write your custom settings